0x7375646F/Linuwu-Sense/README.md

 uname -r
 ```

 Install the appropriate Linux headers based on your kernel version.
-This module has been tested with kernel version (6.12,6.13 ([previous code base](https://github.com/0x7375646F/Linuwu-Sense/tree/v6.13)),6.14) zen.
+This module has been tested with kernel versions (6.12, 6.13 ([previous code base](https://github.com/0x7375646F/Linuwu-Sense/tree/v6.13)), 6.14) zen.
 For Arch Linux:
 ```bash
 sudo pacman -S linux-headers